-Proposed regulations under § 451(b) and (c) were issued in September 2019, and they reflect the recognition that the underlying statutes themselves are in substance a codification of Rev. Proc.
+Regulations recently issued under § 451(b) and (c) reflect the recognition that the underlying statutes themselves are in substance a codification of Rev. Proc.
 2004-34.
-The § 451(b) proposed regulations make clear that the so-called "AFS inclusion rule" - that is, the statutory requirement that a taxpayer with an applicable financial statement (AFS) include an amount in income no later than its inclusion in the taxpayer's AFS - operates only to accelerate income inclusion, never to postpone income beyond the point the all events test is satisfied.
-Similarly, the § 451(c) proposed regulations make clear that advance payments may be deferred not only by taxpayers with an AFS, but also by taxpayers without an AFS, in which case the taxpayer electing deferral includes the advance payment as earned in the year of receipt.
+The § 451(b) regulations make clear that the so-called "AFS inclusion rule" - that is, the statutory requirement that a taxpayer with an applicable financial statement (AFS) include an amount in income no later than its inclusion in the taxpayer's AFS - operates only to accelerate income inclusion, never to postpone income beyond the point the all events test is satisfied.
+Similarly, the § 451(c) regulations make clear that advance payments may be deferred not only by taxpayers with an AFS, but also by taxpayers without an AFS, in which case the taxpayer electing deferral includes the advance payment as earned in the year of receipt.
 As always, any part of an advance payment not included in income in the year of receipt must be included in income in the following year.